State Highway 5 (New Zealand): Route

 SH 5 leaves SH 1 at a roundabout just south-east of the town of Tīrau in the south Waikato and heads east, crossing over the Mamaku Ranges to Lake Rotorua.
 The highway skirts the southwestern edge of the lake, entering the city of Rotorua and continuing south through the Rotorua-Taupō thermal area to the upper reaches of the Waikato River.
 SH 5 joins SH 1 at Wairakei, a few kilometres north of the town of Taupō, and runs concurrently with it on the East Taupo Arterial road, bypassing the town to the east.

 SH 5 diverges from SH1 at a roundabout just east of Taupō and heads southeast on the Napier-Taupō road.
 It runs just south of the prominent Mount Tauhara then passes through the small settlement of Opepe, which is at the intersection of two major pre-European walking tracks (Taupō-Napier and Urewera-Tokaanu).
-It then runs through the pine plantations of the Kaingaroa Forest, on the broad Kaingaroa plains that were formed from the ash from the Taupō eruption of ~230 CE, passing Iwitahi.
+It then runs through the pine plantations of the Kaingaroa Forest, on the broad Kaingaroa plains that were formed from the ash from the Taupō eruption of ~230 CE, passing Iwitahi and the site of Te Rāhui Solar Farm.
 Exiting the forest it crosses the headwaters of the Rangitaiki River.

 Leaving the Volcanic Plateau, it follows the Waipunga River, the first section being the Runanga Deviation, which opened in 1972, replacing the last long stretch of narrow unsealed road.
 The highway then crosses the Mohaka River.

-The highway next ascends to cross the 708-metre Titiokura Saddle, the site of a proposed electricity generating wind farm, before passing through Te Pohue.
+The highway next ascends to cross the 708-metre Titiokura Saddle, the site of Harapaki Wind Farm, before passing through Te Pohue.
 From here, the road descends into the Esk River valley.
 SH 5 ends at the Napier–Wairoa section of SH 2, close to the Hawke's Bay coast and the mouth of the Esk River, at the northern end of the Bay View district, 10 km north of Napier.